pahjbo/vodsl/Readme.md

 Building the plug-in from the command-line
 ------------------------------------------

-All of the projects have now been converted to use maven tycho and so that all of the editors can be built outside eclipse by running the following in the top level directory.
+All of the projects have now been converted to use [maven](http://maven.apache.org) [tycho](https://www.eclipse.org/tycho/) and so that  the editors can be built outside eclipse by running the following in the top level directory.

     mvn install